Out of the FOG Banner

 8. Is unrealistically preoccupied with fears of being left to take care of himself or herself

-Nobody is perfect.
-Even healthy people experience or exhibit some of the above criteria from time to time.
+Most people occasionally exhibit one or more of the above criteria from time to time.
 This does not make a person DPD.
-A pervasive pattern of several of the above criteria is required for a diagnosis of a personality disorder.
+A pervasive pattern of several of the above criteria is required for a diagnosis of a personality disorder and diagnosis can only be made by a qualified mental health professional.

 Understanding the clinical criteria for DPD is helpful but learning how to cope with a loved-one who suffers from DPD is quite different and is not covered in the psychological literature..